Skip navigation

 • Jewelry metals, such as nickel.

-Irritant contact dermatitis happens when a chemical substance damages an area of skin.
+Irritant contact dermatitis happens when an area of your skin responds to an irritating substance.
 This causes a skin rash to form.
 Common causes of irritant contact dermatitis include:

 • Body fluids, such as urine and saliva.
 These rashes, which include diaper rash, most commonly affect babies.